2020 Roland B. Snow Award

-The Best of Show winner will be announced at the Sosman Lecture and at the Basic Science Division Business Meeting.
+The Best of Show winner will be announced on this webpage on Wednesday November 4, 2020.
 The poster awarded Best of Show will receive the Roland B. Snow Award, which includes a $1,500 monetary award, certificate, and commemorative glass piece.
 Note that the Roland B. Snow winner does not get the monetary category award mentioned above, just the $1,500 award.

 Participants are encouraged to submit entries in one or more of the following categories:

 - Scanning Probe Microscopy

 1. Previous entries are not acceptable.